Kotlin/kotlinx.coroutines/docs/basics.md

 ### Scope builder

-In addition to the coroutine scope provided by different builders, it is possible to declare your own scope using the [coroutineScope] builder.
+In addition to the coroutine scope provided by different builders, it is possible to declare your own scope using the [coroutineScope][_coroutineScope] builder.
 It creates a coroutine scope and does not complete until all launched children complete.

-[runBlocking] and [coroutineScope] may look similar because they both wait for their body and all its children to complete.
+[runBlocking] and [coroutineScope][_coroutineScope] may look similar because they both wait for their body and all its children to complete.
-The main difference is that the [runBlocking] method _blocks_ the current thread for waiting, while [coroutineScope] just suspends, releasing the underlying thread for other usages.
+The main difference is that the [runBlocking] method _blocks_ the current thread for waiting, while [coroutineScope][_coroutineScope] just suspends, releasing the underlying thread for other usages.
-Because of that difference, [runBlocking] is a regular function and [coroutineScope] is a suspending function.
+Because of that difference, [runBlocking] is a regular function and [coroutineScope][_coroutineScope] is a suspending function.

 It can be demonstrated by the following example: